Azure-Samples/operator-insights-data-ingestion/INGESTION-OVERVIEW.md

 ### Implement extra function

-Once your basic ingestion solution is working, you can implement extra function to make it suitable for production use.
+Once your basic ingestion solution is working, implement any extra function you need to make it suitable for production use.

 For example: